ivanmanan/Show-Feeder/README.md

   MySQL db.
 Form should contain movie Title, then day/month/year.
 * Home - should refresh data after detecting a POST request OR a database change.
-* Home - when selecting a show, render an edit button to modify text and date.
-Then do a PUT request.
 * Infrastructure - ding a notification at show's release date at 9 AM.
 * Front-end - create the React.js source code so I can type everything onto the computer.